-When buying and selling product, your company reputation is on the line.
+When buying and selling produce, your company reputation is on the line.
 The stakes are higher when spoilage and recalls loom as potential threats.
 In fact, very often your inventory traceability requirements will be informed not only by the dictates of running a profitable business, but also by regulatory mandates.

 Segmenting your product inventory lots with lot number tracking is a basic, but very important safeguard.
-The ability to isolate down to batches or lots is a great start for ensuring you can identify effected product, if necessary, but it is just the start.
-For instance, depending on your product set, you may have a much larger inventory management challenge.
+The ability to isolate down to batches or lots is a great start for ensuring you can identify affected product.
+Depending on your product set, you may have a much larger inventory management challenge.
 Any distributor needs to associate quantity, supplier, product descriptions, and cost with a given inventory item.
 You may need additional flexibility to add custom inventory fields.
 Perhaps, you need to not only track the farm at which a food product originated, but also the chemicals used in the grow, when it was harvested, and where it was shipped.
 Depending on your particular food line, you may have very different custom inventory tracking requirements.

-A requirement for traceability is not the only challenge requiring strong inventory control in the food distribution arena.
+A requirement for food traceability is not the only challenge requiring strong lot tracking in the food distribution arena.
 Volume discounts, customer specific pricing levels, and promotional pricing campaigns are very common needs.
 Carefully inspecting capabilities for supporting multiple price-lists and flexible price calculation is therefore an important part of the inventory control/order entry evaluation.
 Determining the level of automation required in achieving your inventory counts is another important decision.
-An RFID system will require the least manual labor, as items are scanned automatically within proximity of a reader.
-A bar-coding system is less expensive than RFID upfront, but requires an investment ongoing in labor costs to continually scan items into stock.
-If you are wholesaling a smaller amount of high value items, rather than dealing with large quantities, tracking manually with part numbers may even be an option.
+A barcode or RFID lot tracking system will require the least manual labor, as items are scanned automatically within proximity of a reader.
+Wholesale food distributors with a smaller amount of high value items, rather than dealing with large quantities, may prefer to track manually with part numbers.